Please read our latest COVID info. (Open for click and collect/mail order only). Lockdown rules still apply.

 Traditionally, buying a monitor is a trade-off between features and quality.
 In particular, to get a wide gamut AND 4k monitor with good quality colour reproduction, has, until now, been very expensive.

-The BenQ SW271 is a new high quality, wide gamut, 4k (UHD) LCD monitor at a very reasonable price point.
+The BenQ SW271 is a new high quality, wide gamut, 4k (UHD) LCD monitor at a very reasonable price point of just $1999.

 In many ways it is a sign of things to come - affordable 4K monitors suitable for serious imaging work.
 At a price point not too far above current 2K options, this will without doubt be a wildly popular option for photo and imaging enthusiasts.